cmmagazz/XPCorrelate/README.md

 #
 Other scripts
+Naming convention:
+    - f_: function.
+Primarily related to the main XPC_InputDeck, usually run as is.
+    - g_: Second correction.
+Comes after f.
+    - l_: Least square function, to be edited and used post-manipulation.
+    - p_: post-correction data manipulators.
+    - v_: visualisation.
+    - z_: Scrap, but handy.

 From here on, scripts are run ad-hoc as needed.
 In order as needed to recreate the results in CM Magazzeni et al 2020: